-The More Moore roadmap focuses on effective knobs to sustain the performance scaling at scaled dimensions and scaled supply voltage.
-Ground rule scaling drives the die cost reduction while maintaining the reduction of parasitics as a function of geometric scaling.
-On the other hand, increasing portion of parasitics in the total loading result in diminishing returns of scale.
-Therefore, it is necessary to focus on technology scaling knobs that also scale the parasitics of device and interconnect.
-Ground-rule scaling needs to also enable design-technology-co-optimization (DTCO) constructs that accommodate the area reduction as well as tighten the critical design that limits area scaling.
-Due to the rising costs and process complexity of multiple patterning, EUV is used to enable single-exposure patterning of tight ground rules.
+The More Moore roadmap focuses on effective solutions to sustain the performance and power scaling at scaled dimensions and scaled supply voltage.
+Ground rule scaling drives die-cost reduction.
+However, this scaling increases the portion of parasitics in the total loading and brings diminishing returns of scale in performance and power scaling.
+Therefore, it is necessary to focus on technology scaling solutions that also scale the parasitics of device and interconnect.
+Ground-rule scaling needs to also enable DTCO constructs that accommodate the area reduction as well as tighten the critical design rules that limit the area scaling.
+Due to the rising costs and process complexity of multiple patterning, EUV is used as a remedy to pattern-tight ground rules in fewer process steps.
 The projected roadmap of ground rules as well as device architectures is shown in Table MM-7.
+Evolution of ground rules in shown Figure MM-2.
 There is not yet a consensus on the node naming across different foundries and integrated device manufacturers (IDMs); however, the projected rules give an indication of technology capabilities in line with the PPAC requirements.
-Key parameters in the ground rules are the contacted poly pitch, metal pitch, fin pitch, and gate length, which are important factors in core logic area scaling.
+Key parameters in the ground rules are the gate pitch, metal pitch, fin pitch, and gate length, which are important factors in core logic area scaling.

-Table MM-7 Device Architecture and Ground Rules Roadmap for Logic Device Technologies
+Table MM-7Device, PPA, and Ground Rules Roadmap for Logic Devices.

-Note: PxxMxxTx notation refers to Pxx: contacted poly pitch, Mxx: metalx pitch in nm, Tx: number of tiers.
-This notation illustrates the technology capability.
-On top of pitch scaling there are other elements such as cell height, vertical integration, fin depopulation, DTCO constructs, etc. that define the target area scaling (gates/mm2).
+Note: GxxMxxTx notation refers to Gxx: contacted gate pitch, Mxx: tightest metal pitch in nm, Tx: number of tiers.
+This notation illustrates the technology pitch scaling capability.
+On top of pitch scaling there are other elements such as cell height, fin depopulation, DTCO constructs, 3D integration, etc. that define the target area scaling (gates/mm2).